 - Complete an Event Request on the Calendar of Events webpage to reserve the place, day, and time of your event (this request should not identify your event as a Cultural Credit event at this point).
-Once your event location/time request is approved, move to item 2 - Complete the request for Cultural Credit event form.
-It should be completed and submitted to the appropriate dean at least ten (10) days before the event (events not submitted within this timeframe will automatically be rejected) - a.
-This timeline allows for events to be processed through the College of Arts and Sciences Dean's Office and the Library (for scanners) in a timely manner - b.
+Once your event location/time request is approved, move to item 2 (send your event request approval with your request for Cultural Credit event form to the dean) - Complete the request for Cultural Credit event form.
+It should be completed and submitted to the appropriate dean at least 7 calendar days before the event (events not submitted within this timeframe will automatically be rejected\) - a. \This timeline allows for events to be processed through the College of Arts and Sciences Dean's Office and the Library (for scanners) in a timely manner - b.
 As these credits are a graduation requirement, "Description of Event" should include clearly articulated learning objects for student engagement, see samples (Appendix A) - c.
+If an appropriate signature of approving body is not available on the form, email Dean's Office with an approval from approving body (can be in email form) to be forwarded to committee - d.
 Events should only be tagged as Cultural Credit by the dean's office and not by the person requesting the event - 3.
 The event request will go through the Cultural Credit Committee process (see next section) for approval, revisions, or rejection based on established criteria - 4.
 A confirmation email containing the details of the committee's decision will be sent